lawrennd/old_talks/_gp/includes/gpy-emulation.md

 Alternatively, we can fit a GP model and compute the integral of the best predictor by Monte Carlo sampling.

-\notes{First we create the covariance function.
+\notes{Firstly, we create the covariance function.
 Here we're going to use an exponentiated quadratic, but we'll augment it with the 'bias' covariance function.
 This covariance function represents a single fixed bias that is added to the overall covariance.
 It allows us to deal with non-zero-mean emulations.}

 \code{# Create an exponentiated quadratic plus bias covariance function kern_eq = GPy.kern.RBF(input_dim=2, ARD = True)